 When the Fed cuts rates, purchasing power increases.
 What does that impact actually look like for the average consumer?

-This week, the Federal Reserve cut interest rates by 25 basis points (or 0.25%) for a new target range of 4.5% to 4.75%.
-That marks the second consecutive rate cut for the Fed, following a 50-point cut in September.
+The Federal Reserve recently cut interest rates by 25 basis points (or 0.25%) for a new target range of 4.25% to 4.5%.
+That marks the third consecutive rate cut for the Fed, following a 50-point cut in September and another 25-point cut in November.

 Dive into the impact that rate cuts have on your wallet here.